ts1/BLEUnlock/README.md

 Then it asks for permission for Accessibility.
 In System Preferences unlock by clicking lock icon and turn BLEUnlock on.
 It is also required to unlock the lock screen.

+Finally, from the status bar icon, select "Device".
+It starts scanning nearby BLE devices.
+Select your device, and you're done.

 ## Troubleshooting